The Great Banyan: Botanical classification

 Botanically known as Ficus benghalensis, and belonging to the family Moraceae, the tree is a native of India.
 The fruit is like a small fig and is eaten by some people.
-It tastes sweeter than fig. The banyan plant is seen sometimes growing from the little wet dust deposits on buildings because birds carry them around for eating.
-The fruit is red and when ripe gets softer.
+It also has a sweeter taste than fig. The banyan plant is sometimes observed growing from the little wet dust deposits on buildings because birds carry them around for eating.
+The fruit is red and becomes softer when ripe.